 This bathroom is proof that you can never have too much marble.
 Yes, please.

 Despite all the beautiful rooms in this Spanish Revival home, the designers' favorite thing about the space is the bifold doors that open to the charming backyard and pool.
 "It's really a quaint space, and when the doors are open, the indoor/outdoor really become one," says Wollack.

-What do you think of this Spanish Revival transformation?
 What does your dream home look like?
 Tag us in your pictures with #InMyDomaine so we can see them too.